mcgnly/DeveloperDocumentation/Android/GettingStarted.md

 ----------

 You are all set now to start building your relayr Android app!
-Have a look at our [SDK reference](https://developer.relayr.io/rendered-doc/javadoc/index.html) to learn more about our SDK
+Have a look at our <a href= "https://developer.relayr.io/rendered-doc/javadoc/index.html" target="_blank">SDK reference</a> to learn more about our SDK